 Governing body Role in health and aged care The Aged Care Quality and Safety Commission The ACQSC is the national regulator of aged care services.
-This role includes approving organisations for the delivery of residential, home and flexible aged care services, registration of quality assessors, accreditation, quality audits, monitoring the quality of care and services, complaints resolution, education, monitoring compliance and imposing sanctions when needed.
-The Australian Commission on Safety and Quality in Health Care The ACSQHC supports health service organisations (such as hospitals and multi-purpose services) to provide safe, high-quality and sustainable health care by maintaining the National Safety and Quality Health Service Standards .
+This role includes approving organisations for the delivery of residential, home and flexible aged care services, registration of quality assessors, accreditation quality audits, monitoring the quality of care and services, complaints resolution, education, monitoring compliance and imposing sanctions when needed.
+The Australian Commission on Safety and Quality in Health Care The ACSQHC supports health service organisations (such as hospitals and multi-purpose services) to provide safe, high-quality and sustainable health care by maintaining the National Safety and Quality Health Service Standards.
 While the ACSQHC maintains the healthcare standards, health service organisations are regulated by the state and territory health departments.
-State and territory health departments State and territory health departments are responsible for regulating and managing public hospitals, regulating and licensing private hospitals, providing oversight of local health networks, delivering public community-based and primary health services and delivering preventive services such as immunisation programs.
-State and territory health departments usually work with the Department to ensure older people can get appropriate care.
-This care is often provided by government-funded services such as Aged Care Assessment teams, Regional Assessment Services and Transitional Aged Care Programs.
-Some states and territories also deliver residential aged care services.
+State and territory health departments d territory State and territory health departments are responsible for regulating are managing public hospitals, regulating and licensing private hospitals,